Bose QuietComfort Headphones vs Skullcandy Crusher Evo

 Which one is better?

 The Bose QuietComfort Headphones is the better buy for most people - its Active Noise Cancellation crushes the Skullcandy Crusher Evo.
-That said, grab the Crusher Evo if you prioritize battery life and want to save money - it lasts 40 hours compared to just 24 hours for the Bose.
+That said, grab the Crusher Evo if you want longer battery life at 40 hours and enjoy deep bass without breaking the bank.

 Who should buy each?